TheJacksonLaboratory/crf_nextflow_basics/README.md

   script shows how a naive approach can result in ambiguities when trying to combine the greeting file channel with the checksum file channel so that the greeting file is correctly grouped with the corresponding checksum files.
+  How are we to get the outputs from `ch_hello` and `ch_sums` combined together again, and how do we keep track of which greeting corresponds to each resulting set of outputs?

+This script does generate output files at each step, which you can see by running `find work`.
+Note that the output files are named identically in each directory, which is the nexflow way of doing things (don't need complex file naming logic to keep outputs separated -- use different output directories instead), but can result in ambiguities when trying to track the outputs back to the corresponding inputs.

 ---